Jinhua: Higher education

+High schools

-Jinhua hosts the Zhejiang Normal University (ZJNU), a public university in China.
-Key provincial public high schools in Jinhua include Zhejiang Dongyang High School, Yiwu High School, Jinhua No. 1 High School, Jinhua Foreign Language School, High School Affiliated to Zhejiang Normal University, Lanxi No. 1 High School, Zhejiang Pujiang High School, Aiqing High School, Yongkang No. 1 Senior Middle School, and Jinhua Tangxi Senior High School.
+Major provincial key high schools in Jinhua include Jinhua No. 1 High School, High School Affiliated to Zhejiang Normal University, Aiqing High School, Jinhua Tangxi Senior High School, Jinhua Foreign Language School, Lanxi No. 1 High School, Zhejiang Dongyang High School, Zhejiang Yiwu High School, Yiwu No. 2 High School, Yongkang No. 1 Senior Middle School, Zhejiang Pujiang High School, Wuyi No. 1 High School, and Pan'an High School.

+International cooperations

 Many education cooperations happen in Jinhua.
 Jinhua has been leading China-Africa education cooperation since the 1980s with the help of colleges and universities.
 Zhejiang Normal University began to recruit short-term international students in China in the 1980s.
 To date, the university has trained more than 8,000 African students in the Chinese language, international education in Chinese, business administration, comparative education, software engineering, mechanical design, and manufacturing and automation.

 Cuisine

-Jinhua Ham
+Jinhua ham

 Jinhua ham has bright colors, with red and white hues.
 The lean meat has a sweetness, while the fat imparts a flavor without being overly greasy.
 It is a rich source of protein, fat, multiple vitamins and minerals.
-Jinhua ham is produced during winter and matured throughout the summer, which allows for fermentation and decomposition, rendering its nutrients more easily absorbed by the human body.
+Jinhua ham is produced during winter and matured throughout the summer, which allows for fermentation.
 Its consumption is associated with various health benefits, such as nourishing the stomach and kidneys, strengthening bone marrow, and promoting wound healing.

 Jinhua ham features thin skin, with bright yellow skin and a lute-like shape.
 Its flesh is red and aromatic, earning it the reputation of the "four perfections" for its combination of color, fragrance, taste, and shape.

-Yongkang meat patties
+Yongkang Roumaibing

-Yongkang meat patties represent a traditional snack hailing from Yongkang, Jinhua.
+Yongkang Roumaibing (meat patties) is a traditional snack of Yongkang.
 Throughout Yongkang's history, local farmers have prepared meat patties as a staple dish during harvest festivals.
 Despite its coarse appearance, Yongkang meat patties are regarded and deemed as an example of the idiom "Don't judge a book by its cover."

 Yongkang meat patties are generally divided into two types.
 One is the thin patty (also known as the triangle patty), which is flat and large in area.
 The whole thin patty is cut into several triangle patties and sold with pork and dried vegetable filling.
 The other is the thick patty, a thicker, smaller patty filled with potato, tofu, cowpea, lotus root, etc.